aprilkrg/dental-spa/README.md

 export default App
 ```

 Let's update out Services component to render this new data.
-Go into the Services component and add the mapping to render this array into the page nicely.
+Go into  `Services.js` and add the mapping to render this array into the page nicely.

 **Services.js**
 ```javascript